-Storyboard ID LL_Hamburg_Story#4 UC Related UC 10: 5G-LOGINNOV 5G GLOSA & Automated Truck Platooning (GTP)-under 5G-LOGINNOV green initiative KPIs H-KPI-11 and H-KPI-12 H-KPI-11: Optimize Energy Performance Index 'EPI - cl per ton and km' (platoon vehicles for LL Hamburg will be equipped with devices for LCMM) H-KPI-12: Optimize Acceleration Performance Index 'API - KWh per ton and km' (vehicles for LL Hamburg will be equipped with devices for LCMM) Target: Increase value of 'EPI - cl per ton and km' and 'API - kWh per ton and km' up to 10% for vehicle trips Baseline data The basis of the energy performance index is the LCMM calculation based on ISO/DIS-23795.
+Storyboard ID LL_Hamburg_Story#4 UC Related UC 10: 5G-LOGINNOV 5G GLOSA & Automated Truck Platooning (GTP)-under 5G- LOGINNOV green initiative KPIS H-KPI-11 and H-KPI-12 H-KPI-TT: Optimize Energy Penormance index EPT - cliper ton and km (platoon vehicles for L Hamburg will be equipped with devices for L CMM) H-KPI-12: Ontimize Acceleration Performance Index (API - KW/h per ton and km' (vehicles for LL Hamburg will be equipped with devices for LCMM) Target: Increase value of 'EPI - cl per ton and km' and 'API - kWh per ton and km' up to 10% for vehicle trips Baseline data The basis of the energy performance index is the LCMM calculation based on ISO/DIS-23795.
 This procedure compares speed profiles of vehicles in motion from a real trip perspective to the speed profile of the WLTP reference cycle.
-The procedure is based on the floating car data principle described in Hamburg storyboards 1 and 2.
-With regards to both KPIs 'energy demand and acceleration', it is mainly necessary to collect speed profiles in the statistically relevant time series of daily traffic.
-As the GNSS signal includes speed per second, acceleration and braking behaviour can be calculated and becomes measurable in unit of [%] relative to WLTP.
+The procedure is based on the floating car data principle described in Hamburg storyboards I and 2.
+With regards to both KPIs energy demand and acceleration, it of daily traffic As the GNSS signal includes speed per second acceleration and braking behaviour can be calculated and becomes measurable in unit of [%] relative to WLTP.
 For Hamburg, this includes analysis of time series and status references of free, dense, and congested traffic in both targeted geographical areas, the urban and the port road network.
-The baseline will be measured without any green light optimized speed advice and will also make use of the publicly available speed profile index used by the city of Hamburg.
-It is foreseen to collect numerous EPI and API data sets allowing the determination of carbon footprint inside the city and along the port roads while driving without and with GLOSA, in single as well as in platoon mode.
+The baseline will be measured without any green light optimized speed advice and will also make use of the publicly available speed Profile index used by the city of Hamburg.
+It is foreseen to collect numerous EPI and the port roads while driving without and with GLOSA in single as well as in platoon mode.
 Based on measurements in units of [%]-deviation to the WLTP-cycle calculated results quantify units of Mega-Joule per ton weight and kilometres [MJ/tkm] and will be transferred to kilogram CO2 per ton-km for baseline determination.
-Operational data During the field trial operation, operational data will be collected based on the same trips and day times on which baseline trip data was collected.
-Recorded during comparable time series during the week and with numbers of trips which are statistically relevant for both periods, the operational phase will focus on the complex interaction of 5G network features and logistics service relevance.
+Operational buring the field that operation, operational data will be collected based on the same data comparable time series during the week and with numbers of trips which are statistically relevant for both periods, the operational phase will focus on the complex interaction of 5G network features and logistics service relevance.
 The operational data collection will focus on improvements achievable by using green light optimum speed advices (GLOSA) while driving and how to use Traffic Light Forecast for further automation of vehicle platooning.
-Drivers will not drive according to the traffic situation alone but also make use of the GLOSA speed advice influencing their behaviour towards best practise manoeuvres.
-Especially by analysing the energy and acceleration performance, this will lead to business case Evaluation data assumptions for the related use cases UC8, 9, 10 and 11.
-The evaluation data will make use of the aggregated energy and acceleration performance per trip, giving evidence how specific road conditions and individual manoeuvres influence these UC.
-The KPI pre-processing takes place in the T-Systems, tec4u and Continental databases whereas the overall project evaluation will be executed in the AKKA evaluation tool with related KPIs from the evaluation team.
-Action/sub UC / step Description Illustration
+Drivers will not drive according to the traffic situation alone but also make use of the GLOSA speed analysing the energy and acceleration performance this will lead to business case assumptions for the related use cases UC8, 9, 10 and 11.
+Evaluation The evaluation data will make use of the aggregated energy and acceleration data performance per trip, giving evidence how specific road conditions and individual manoeuvres influence these UC.
+The KPI pre-processing takes place in the T- Systems, tec4u and Continental databases whereas the overall project evaluation will be executed in the AKKA evaluation tool with related KPIS from the evaluation Action/sub LIC Description / step Pessenption Industration